Unions threaten showdown over austerity cuts

-LONDON The coalition government must abandon harsh public-sector spending cuts and tax rises that are hurting millions of workers and risk tipping the economy back into recession, the country's top union official said on Monday.
+LONDON The coalition government must abandon harsh public-sector spending cuts and tax rises that are hurting millions of workers and risk tipping the economy back into recession and sparking mass strikes, the country's top union official said on Monday.

-Barber said the coalition's real goal was to permanently roll back the state, according to advance extracts of a speech to union leaders at their annual conference in London.
+The coalition's real goal was to permanently roll back the state's role in people's lives without any regard for the high social or economic cost, he told union leaders at the start of their annual conference in London.

+He said the shocking scenes of violence illustrated the "deep fractures" in a society that had become one of the most unequal anywhere in the developed world, where a "super-rich elite" had been "allowed to float free from the rest of us".

+He said he entirely accepted the riots were not caused by the cuts, but warned the austerity drive "will undoubtedly make the underlying problems much worse".

-The three-day meeting is shaping up to be the most highly charged in years, coming in the middle of key talks between ministers and unions on controversial public-sector pension reform and as spending cuts bite.
+The three-day meeting is shaping up to be the most highly charged in years, coming in the middle of talks between ministers and unions on a controversial overhaul of public-sector pensions -- a central plank of the government's austerity measures -- and as spending cuts bite.

+Unions are keen to show they are still relevant to modern Britain -- especially in times of economic crisis -- and the pensions issue looks set to become a key battleground in the coming months and could prove tricky for the coalition if the unions garner enough public sympathy.

+Membership shrank to a quarter of the workforce by the late 1990s after unions took on Margaret Thatcher's Conservative government in the 1980s and lost.
+More than half the workforce was unionised in 1980.

-Some of the country's most powerful union leaders lined up over the weekend to call on the government to negotiate properly and change tack over workers' pension contributions or face co-ordinated strikes by millions of workers this autumn.
+Union leaders lined up on Monday to call on the government to negotiate properly and change tack over workers' pension contributions and the cuts, or face co-ordinated strikes by millions of workers this autumn.

-An overhaul of pensions is a central plank of the government's package of austerity measures adopted to tackle a budget deficit running at 10 percent of GDP.
+They warned that any attempt to tighten already restrictive labour laws on strikes would almost certainly result in mass walkouts.

+One, Paul Kenny of the GMB union, said: "We will give politicians the biggest campaign of civil disobedience their tiny minds have ever seen."

-Unions say the negotiations on the crunch issue have so far been a shambles and accuse the government of trying to raise workers' pensions contributions without delay and at any cost.
+Unions say the negotiations on the crunch issue of pensions have so far been a shambles and accuse the government of trying to raise workers' contributions without delay and at any cost.

-The government, which says the current system is no longer affordable because people are living longer, maintains the hike is needed by next April to raise more than 1 billion pounds of extra revenue in 2012-2013.

 Len McCluskey, general secretary of the Unite union, Britain's biggest representing 1.5 million workers, said on Sunday the government's "continued attacks" on workers' pay, jobs and pensions would provoke national unrest.